longhorn/website/content/docs/1.2.0/references/settings.md

 When this setting is un-checked, Longhorn Manager will not allow scheduling new replicas of a volume to the nodes in the same zone as existing healthy replicas.

 > **Note:** Nodes that don't belong to any zone will be treated as if they belong to the same zone.

+#### Replica Auto Balance

+> Default: `disabled`

+Enable this setting automatically rebalances replicas when discovered an available node.

+The available global options are:
+- `disabled`.
+This is the default option.
+No replica auto-balance will be done.

+- `least-effort`.
+This option instructs Longhorn to balance replicas for minimal redundancy.

+- `best-effort`.
+This option instructs Longhorn try to balancing replicas for even redundancy.
+  Longhorn does not forcefully re-schedule the replicas to a zone that does not have enough nodes to support even balance.
+Instead, Longhorn will re-schedule to balance at the node level.

+Longhorn also supports customizing for individual volume.
+The setting can be specified in UI or with Kubernetes manifest volume.spec.replicaAutoBalance, this overrules the global setting.
+The available volume spec options are:

+> Default: `ignored`

+- `ignored`.
+This is the default option that instructs Longhorn to inherit from the global setting.

+- `disabled`.
+This option instructs Longhorn no replica auto-balance should be done."

+- `least-effort`.
+This option instructs Longhorn to balance replicas for minimal redundancy.

+- `best-effort`.
+This option instructs Longhorn to try balancing replicas for even redundancy.
+  Longhorn does not forcefully re-schedule the replicas to a zone that does not have enough nodes to support even balance.
+Instead, Longhorn will re-schedule to balance at the node level.

 #### Storage Minimal Available Percentage